-Painted ceilings are typically light in colour, which can make a room feel larger than if the ceiling were painted a darker colour.
-Due to its typically darker shade, there is the potential for a wood ceiling to make a room feel slightly smaller than the average, so the appeal may be reduced in smaller rooms.
-Like moldy basements for example, or smaller partitioned homes without much natural light.
+Painted ceilings are typically light in color, which can make a room feel larger than if the ceiling were painted a darker colour.
+Due to its typically darker shade, there is the potential for a wood ceiling to make a room feel slightly smaller than average, so the appeal may be reduced in smaller rooms.
 But that impact is hardly noticeable in an open-concept room with cathedral ceilings and lots of natural light.

 A modern light grained maple wood ceiling © Ecohome

 Installing wood on ceilings compared to drywall: